mmomtchev/geosub/README.md

 geosub -b 1,2 NETCDF:"/vsis3/noaa-gfs-bdp-pds/gfs.20210918/06/atmos/gfs.t06z.atmf012.nc":tmp sigma_temperatures.nc
 ```

+Bands can be selected either by id or by a substring of the description.

 NOAA's NetCDF have invalid georeferencing and currently subwindows cannot be extracted.

 ## From a Node.js application

+Bands can be selected either by id, by a substring of the description, by RegExp of the description, by metadata selectors or by any combination of these.

 ```js
 const retrieve = require('geosub');